amitmanit/E-Commerce-Products/README.md

 ### 📌 Overview

-E-Commerce Product Page (Nov 2024) is a responsive web project that replicates a modern shopping product page with interactive UI elements.
+E-Commerce Product Page  is a responsive web project that replicates a modern shopping product page with interactive UI elements.
 The project demonstrates front-end development skills by building dynamic and visually appealing components using only **HTML, CSS, and Vanilla JavaScript**.

 ---